MTA’s plans for subways, buses, trains as winter storm approaches NYC

 Metro-North Railroad:

-Metro-North is planning to run normal service on Sunday and Monday, but will continuously monitor conditions ahead of the storm.
+Metro-North is planning to run normal service on Monday, but will continuously monitor conditions ahead of the storm.
 They will be ready to deploy specialized equipment as the conditions worsen.
 This includes 220 snowblowers, 70 pickup truck plows, and over 1,800 ice scrapers.

 Long Island Rail Road:

-LIRR is planning to run normal service on Sunday and Monday.
+LIRR is planning to run normal service on Monday.
 LIRR will have staff prepositioned throughout the system for snow removal and de-icing operations.
 Storm fighting equipment at the ready includes, nine snow jets, two snow brooms and 3 cold air blowers.
 Additionally, LIRR has 46 snowblowers, 28 salt spreaders, 30 third rail heaters, and 60 snow switch covers.

 Bridges and Tunnels: